Consultation update

 Many new business owners encounter a complex web of approvals and administrative processes when trying to start trading.
 At present, multiple applications for permits, licences and approvals are often required.
 These include areas such as planning, signage, building, environmental health, and business registration.
 These approvals are managed by Federal, State and local government authorities, with different forms, timelines, and systems.
 This complexity can create confusion, delays, and significant costs.

-Single Start-Up Permit
+Single Start-up Permit

-The Single Start-Up Permit (SSUP) initiative aims to make it easier and faster to start a business in Tasmania, while maintaining strong safeguards for public health, safety and community amenity.
-By introducing a single permit process for start-ups, the Government seeks to:
+The Single Start-up Permit (SSUP) proposal identified a potential way to make it easier and faster to start a business in Tasmania, while maintaining strong safeguards for public health, safety and community amenity.
+The ultimate objective is to remove excessive or disproportionate costs for start-ups and enable them to commence operation without being overwhelmed with administration.

-- Encourage entrepreneurship and investment.
+- encouraging entrepreneurship and investment

 Consultation